/ About / Our Diocese

 As Metropolitan, Tikhon has focused on advancing the Orthodox faith and strengthening the OCA's presence in North America.
 He has also served in several leadership and educational roles within the Church, especially as the ruling hierarch of the Diocese of Philadelphia and Eastern Pennsylvania.
 His ongoing leadership continues to guide the Church in its mission and outreach efforts.

-His Eminence Archbishop Melchisedek, born Thomas Alexander Pleska in 1942, grew up in Dayton, Ohio, in a family with Eastern European roots.
+His Eminence Archbishop Melchisedek (Pleska), born Thomas Alexander Pleska in 1942, grew up in Dayton, Ohio, in a family with Eastern European roots.
 His father, Alexander Pleska, was from Byelorussia, and his mother, Johanna, was of Ukrainian descent.
 As a child, he and his sister received Christian formation in Protestant parishes due to the absence of an Orthodox Church in Dayton, but they would also attend the "Russian" Church in Cleveland on significant Holy Days.
 Later in life, Archbishop Melchisedek became a member of the Orthodox Church at Christ the Savior Church in Cincinnati, OH, under the pastorship of Fr.
 Daniel Rentel.

 After high school, Thomas Pleska pursued music at the University of Michigan and later earned a B.A. in Philosophy from Miami University in Ohio.
 He initially planned on further academic pursuits in philosophy but transitioned into the business world, working in stock brokerage and real estate.
 In the early 1980s, he chose to attend St. Vladimir’s Seminary, where he earned a Master of Divinity and began contemplating ordination, encouraged by figures such as Protopresbyter John Meyendorff and monastic spiritual fathers.